kubernetes-sigs/aws-load-balancer-controller/docs/deploy/subnet_discovery.md

 ## Common tag
-Both the public and private subnets must be tagged with the cluster name as follows:
+In version 2.1.1 and older, both the public and private subnets must be tagged with the cluster name as follows:

 | Key                                     | Value                 |
 | --------------------------------------- | --------------------- |
 | `kubernetes.io/cluster/${cluster-name}` | `owned` or `shared`   |

  `${cluster-name}` is the name of the kubernetes cluster

+ In version 2.1.2 and newer, this requirement is not [needed](https://github.com/kubernetes-sigs/aws-load-balancer-controller/pull/1773).